rharder/jpushbullet2/README.md

 A Note About Public Domain
 ==========================

 I have released this software into the Public Domain.
 That means you can do whatever you want with it.
 Really.
-You don't have to match it up with any other open source license &em; just use it.
+You don't have to match it up with any other open source license&mdash;just use it.
 You can rename the files, move the Java packages, whatever you want.
 If your lawyers say you have to have a license, contact me, and I'll make a special release to you under whatever reasonable license you desire: MIT, BSD, GPL, whatever.